rozsival/oribot/README.md

 a [Cloud Scheduler job](https://console.cloud.google.com/cloudscheduler/jobs/edit/europe-central2/wakeup-oribot?project=apitree-oribot) is created to wake OriBot up every day at 9:55 AM (Europe/Prague).

-**Do not forget to update the schedule based on the configuration below.**
+> 🧠 Do not forget to update the schedule based on the configuration below.

 ## ⚙️ Configuration